 If you aren't active now, start slow.
 Then build up how much exercise you get over time.
-Shoot for 4 to 7 periods of activity each week.
+Shoot for four to seven periods of activity each week.
 Try to make each period last for at least 30 minutes.
 And you don't have to work out at the gym to be active.
 Take the stairs instead of an elevator, or park at the far end of the lot.
 Both add exercise to your daily routine.

 Have a realistic goal and make a plan.
 What exercises will you do, and when will you do them?
 For example, you might plan to walk 30 minutes most days on your lunch break.

 Change your activities often enough so you don't get bored.
 You can do aerobic activities like walking or jogging.
 And resistance exercises like working out with weights offer another option.
 Whatever you do, don't forget to stretch before and after each workout session.

 It's important to realize that exercise lowers your blood sugar.
 Talk to your doctor about whether you need to adjust your meds or insulin dose to keep your levels high enough.

 Having diabetes shouldn't keep you from enjoying a bunch of different foods.

 Try to fill half your plate with non-starchy vegetables such as:

 Also, make sure to get some of these: